BACK TO HOME

 Karl Weick, 1995

-Weick's work is about how organizations construct meaning and make sense of uncertain or ambiguous situations.
-Organizing is fundamentally an act of sensemaking – people collectively interpreting "what is going on here" to know how to act.
-Sensemaking is an ongoing, social process grounded in identity and retrospect.
+Weick showed us that organizing is fundamentally about sensemaking—people collectively interpreting "what is going on here" to know how to act.
+Sensemaking is ongoing, social, grounded in identity and retrospect.

 James Surowiecki, 2004